Advanced Topics in Incident Handling

 - an understanding of Internet services and protocols

-- experience with various types of computer security attacks, response strategies, incident handling tools
+- experience with various types of cybersecurity attacks, response and mitigation strategies, and familiarity with incident handling tools

 It is recommended but not required that participants also have experience programming in C, Perl, Java, or similar languages.

 1 - Day Course